doublez13/pystub/README.md

 - TLS

 ## Record Support
-Support for the following record types has been implemented with more to come soon:
+Support for the following record types has been implemented.
+If you need additional queries implemented, open an issue and I'll check it out.
 - A
 - NS
 - CNAME